jktrmo/Financial-Economics-Thesis/README.md

-### Additonally, this repo contains the final report produced by the primary author.
+### Additonally, this repo contains the final report produced by the primary author. *Regression statistics and data visualizations can be found at the end of the report*